arandomwu-code/Kutforge/README.md

 # Kutforge

 A free, user-friendly Windows video editor with export up to 4K/120fps: no watermark, no subscription.
 PLEASE MAKE SURE TO READ THE DISCLAIMER.
-More info about Kutforge on: [Kutforge.com/home](https://sites.google.com/view/kutforge/home)
+You can find more iore info about  Kutforge's features orr future updates on: [Kutforge.com/home](https://sites.google.com/view/kutforge/home)

 ## Disclaimer